Dalby, Queensland: History

-Baranggum (also known as Barrunggam, Barunggam Parrungoom, Murrumgama) is an Australian Aboriginal language spoken by the Baranggum people.
+Baranggum (also known as Barrunggam, Barunggam Parrungoom and Murrumgama) is an Australian Aboriginal language spoken by the Baranggum people.
 The Baranggum language region includes the landscape within the local government boundaries of the Western Downs Regional Council, particularly Dalby, Tara, Jandowae and west towards Chinchilla.

 Dalby was founded in the early 1840s at a place known locally as "The Crossing" on Myall Creek, a tributary of the Condamine River.
 The first settler was Henry Dennis, who explored the region and chose land for himself and others in the locality.
 Today an obelisk in Edward Street denotes the location where Dennis camped.

 A small settlement was founded to assist travellers heading north to nearby Jimbour Station.
 The explorer Ludwig Leichhardt visited the area in 1844, on his way to Port Essington.

 In February 1853, the New South Wales government sent the Deputy Surveyor General Captain Samuel Perry to the area to survey a township.
 In August of the following year, Charles Douglas Eastaughffe arrived with a document under the Seal of the NSW Government officially proclaiming 'Dalby' a township.
 Eastaughffe was later appointed Chief Constable and remained in Dalby until his retirement.

 The name of the town is believed to come from the village of Dalby on the Isle of Man and reflects immigration from the Isle of Man in the mid-19th century.
 The name was apparently chosen by Captain Samuel Perry when he surveyed the settlement in 1853.

-Myall Creek Post Office also opened in 1854 in Roche's store, with Mr Simpson as the first postmaster.
+Myall Creek Post Office also opened in 1854 in Roche's store, with Mr. Simpson as the first postmaster.
 It was renamed Dalby in 1855.

 In 1859, Dalby became part of the new Colony of Queensland.

 Dalby State School opened on 1 June 1861.
-In 1869 the school split into Dalby Boys State School Dalby Girls State School.
-In 1885 the girls' school became Dalby Girls & Infants State School.
-In 1893 the two schools were combined as Dalby State School.
-In 1914 the school expanded to include a secondary school, which closed in 1954, due to the establishment of a separate secondary school, Dalby State High School.
+In 1869, the school split into Dalby Boys State School Dalby Girls State School.
+In 1885, the girls' school became Dalby Girls & Infants State School.
+In 1893, the two schools were combined as Dalby State School.
+In 1914, the school expanded to include a secondary school, which closed in 1954, due to the establishment of a separate secondary school, Dalby State High School.

 In August 1863, Dalby was officially proclaimed a municipality, the Borough of Dalby, in the Queensland Government Gazette.